What is ResView?

 Load KV_Service on resilient db once on the visualizer page, the web sockets should connect and log the “OPEN” message into the console 4 times.

-Once on the visualizer page, there are 3 tabs: Transaction Form; PBFT Diagram; and Messages vs Time.
-Use the transaction form to send transactions to the sdk, whether SET or GET transactions.
+Once on the visualizer page, send a transaction using the transaction form.
 Once the transaction’s data has been sent back, click on the various graphs to view the transaction data in a more comprehensive way.
-In order to select previous transactions, go to the transaction form’s choose transaction section and type the transaction number you wish to view.
+In order to select previous transactions, go to the transaction table and choose the specific transaction.
+In order to test different edge cases, set various replicas to faulty or not faulty and observe how the messages are now sent between replicas.

 Future Work